team-bruut/GoedeDoelenHelpen/Docs/technic.md

 The frontend is served by asp.net using a proxy to the frontend server.

 In the frontend we make use of Angular material.
-This is een component library primarily created an maintained by the Angular team.
-This library has a wide variety of high quality frontend libraries.  documentation can be found at https://material.angular.io/
+This is a component library primarily created and maintained by the Angular team.
+This library has a wide variety of high quality frontend libraries.
+Documentation can be found at https://material.angular.io/.

-for charts used on the dashboard we have used a charting library.
+For charts used on the dashboard we have used a charting library.
 We have made the choice for this based on several points
-- Making a chart with the canvas API is to much work for the scope of this project.
+- making a chart with the canvas API is too much work for the scope of this project
-- the change on error in our own charting library is to big.
+- the chance of errors in our own charting library is too big
-- The library is actively maintained and used by several people.
+- the library is actively maintained and used by several people
 - Barld had already a good experience with this library from his internship

-The library we have chosen is: https://github.com/swimlane/ngx-charts
+The library we have chosen can be found at: https://github.com/swimlane/ngx-charts